sergio-sanchezo/sergio-sanchezo/README.md

 - 🤖 At the moment, I am engaged in the study and exploration of Machine Learning and Data Science.

-- 👨‍💻 Actually working as Prompt Engineer on SunDevs<br>
 <br>

 # 💻 Tech Stack: